cocorine999/module-maker/README.md

 ```
 This command will generate the `UserDTO` class with the specified namespace, ensuring that it's organized in the `App\DTOs` namespace within your Laravel application.

-###### Note
-By using the `--namespace` option with the `php artisan generate:dto` command, you can tailor the namespace of your DTO class to suit your Laravel application's structure and organization.
+***Note:*** By using the `--namespace` option with the `php artisan generate:dto` command, you can tailor the namespace of your DTO class to suit your Laravel application's structure and organization.
 This allows you to keep your codebase neat and well-structured.

 ##### Specify API Version
 If your DTOs are related to a specific API version, you can specify it using the `--api-version` option: